-On June 18, 2017, we signed an agreement with Boeing for an order of 30 Boeing 787-9 aircraft.
-The order has a total value of approximately \$8.1 billion based on the current list price; however, we will receive significant concessions from Boeing which will lower the purchase price of each aircraft.
-As of June 30, 2017, we had commitments to purchase 429 new aircraft scheduled for delivery through 2024.
-The majority of these commitments are based upon purchase agreements with Boeing, Airbus and Embraer.
+As of September 30, 2017, we had commitments to purchase 413 new aircraft scheduled for delivery through 2024.
+These commitments are based upon purchase agreements with Boeing, Airbus and Embraer.
 These agreements establish the pricing formulas (including adjustments for certain contractual escalation provisions) and various other terms with respect to the purchase of aircraft.
 Under certain circumstances, we have the right to alter the mix of aircraft types ultimately acquired.